ayupow/LLM-Agent-based-on-TCG-TE-pattern-with-graph-guided-MCP-tools/README.md

 ### 2.1 Operation of the developed prototype

-↓↓↓ A snippet of using the **developed prototype** to run the TS-ReAct-based agents driven by GPT-4o
+↓↓↓ A snippet of using the **prototype** to operate the TCG-TE LNR agents using graph-guided MCP tools

-↓↓↓ A snippet of **updating the tool kit in the prototype**
+↓↓↓ A snippet of using the **prototype** to integrate a new server

-The full video to showcase the prototype and tool kit updating can be found in:
+The full video to showcase the prototype and server updating can be found in:

-### 2.2 Operation of agents based on ReAct pattern
+### 2.2 Operation of agents based on NPG-TE pattern

+↓↓↓ A snippet of operating the **NPG-TE agents with discrete MCP tools driven by GPT-5**.

-↓↓↓ A snippet of running the **ReAct-based agents driven by GPT-4o, GPT-4, and GPT-3.5 Turbo**.
+↓↓↓ A snippet of operating the **NPG-TE agents with discrete MCP tools driven by GPT-4o**.

 The full video can be found here ()

-↓↓↓ A snippet of running the **ReAct-based agents driven by Qwen2.5, Deepseek-V3, Gemma-2, Llama-3.1, and Mixtral MoE**.

-The full video can be found here ()

-### 2.3 Operation of agents based on TS-ReAct pattern
+### 2.3 Operation of agents based on TCG-TE pattern

+↓↓↓ A snippet of operating the **TCG-TE agents with graph-guided MCP tools driven by Claude sonnet 3.7**.

-↓↓↓ A snippet of running the **TS agent based on TS-ReAct pattern**.
+↓↓↓ A snippet of operating the **TCG-TE agents with graph-guided MCP tools driven by GPT-5**.

-The full video can be found here ()

-↓↓↓ A snippet of running the **ReAct agent based on TS-ReAct pattern**.
+↓↓↓ A snippet of operating the **TCG-TE agents with graph-guided MCP tools driven by GPT-4.1**.

 The full video can be found here ()

 ## 3. Repository Structure

 ## 4. Acknowledgments